Proven Elbow Pain Treatments to Speed Up Recovery

 Symptoms

-- Aching or burning on the outer elbow
+• Aching or burning sensation on the outer elbow

 Risk Factors

-- Age: Tennis elbow occurs most commonly between the age of 30-50.
+• Age: Tennis elbow most commonly occurs between the ages of 30 and 50.

 1. Cold Therapy